ARTICLES

 Otaru is a wonderful city where historical traces remain vividly throughout the town.
 As you visit the tourist spots and architectural masterpieces, try to trace the history of Otaru, which developed through herring fishing.

-Letting the retro buildings inspire you to reflect on Otaru's history and culture—this way of enjoying the city is a unique part of its charm.
-We hope this article will serve as a reference for you to go out and find your own "Otaru story."
+Using retro buildings as a starting point to reflect on Otaru's history and culture—this way of enjoying the city is a unique charm.
+Why not use this article as a reference and set out to find your own "Otaru story"?

 ・X (formerly Twitter): @AMFFCRAFTWORK